DimaMdv/DimaMdv/README.md

-# ⚡Hello there!⚡
+# ⚡Greetings!⚡

-My name is Dima, I’m currently studying Computer Science, but my main interests are Data Science and Data Analytics.
+My name is Dima, I’m currently studying Computer Science, but my main interests are Data Science and Data Analytics, esspecially in fields of Urban transportation and Intelegent Transportation Systems.
 I love to find insight into data and hidden relations between its features.

 ## Current Projects